WHY A LARGE PARK?

 The Friends of the Roc City Park are actively fundraising to keep this project alive.
 In the end, the majority of the funding will come from private donors, corporations interested in advertising on the grounds, grant money, and public tax dollars.

-Unlike the Fast Ferry project, this will be an enhancement directly to Downtown Rochester, creating a new must-visit destination for people from the local area and all over the country.
-It actually would be a destination that many people would have used to Fast Ferry to visit.
+This will be an enhancement directly to Downtown Rochester creating a new must-visit destination for people from the local area and all over the country.

 This park will be a free to the public, wheel-friendly space that will be used by the community at large.
 It will also draw enthusiasts from around the world to visit Rochester and spend their money in the county and within city limits.
 Rochester needs activities to give the youth and adults in our city a positive, healthy outlet to play.
 We feel this will not only enhance the city by adding our unique piece of the puzzle to the fabric of Rochester, but will also help bring in dollars for local businesses in the city.